harveshvaran/ftp82_laptop/WEEK1.md

         DgYDVQQHEwdTZWF0dGxlMQ8wDQYDVQQKEwZBbWF6b24xFDAS=EXAMPLE user-name@computer-name
     ```
     * Step 3: Sign in to the AWS Management Console and open the IAM console at https://console.aws.amazon.com/iam/.

     * Step 4: In the IAM console, in the navigation pane, choose Users, and from the list of users, choose your IAM user

     * Step 5: On the user details page, choose the Security Credentials tab, and then choose Upload SSH public key.

     * Step 6: Paste the contents of your SSH public key into the field, and then choose Upload SSH public key

     * Step 7: Copy or save the information in SSH Key ID (for example, APKAEIBAERJR2EXAMPLE).

     * Step 8: In the Bash emulator, type the following commands to create a config file in the ~/.ssh directory, or edit it if one already exists:
         `cd .. [if you are in .ssh directory already]`
         `vi ~/.ssh/config`
     * Step 9: Add the following lines to the file, where the value for User is the SSH key ID you copied earlier, and the value for
     [User shift+ p to copy the following lines in vi editor]
+    ```
-    * Host git-codecommit.*.amazonaws.com
+       Host git-codecommit.*.amazonaws.com
-      * User APKAEIBAERJR2EXAMPLE   [user i(insertmode)to edit the user id]
+       User APKAEIBAERJR2EXAMPLE   [user i(insertmode)to edit the user id] IdentityFile ~/.ssh/id_rsa
-      * IdentityFile ~/.ssh/id_rsa
+    ```
-      * User :wq to save the file
+      * Use :wq to save the file

     * Step 10: Run the following command to test your SSH configuration:
      * `ssh git-codecommit.us-east-2.amazonaws.com`
      * You will be asked to confirm the connection because git-codecommit.us-east-2.amazonaws.com is not yet included in your known hosts file.
-The AWS CodeCommit server fingerprint is displayed as part of the verification (a9:6d:03:ed:08:42:21:be:06:e1:e0:2a:d1:75:31:5e for MD5 or 3lBlW2g5xn/NA2Ck6dyeJIrQOWvn7n8UEs56fG6ZIzQ for SHA256).
+      The AWS CodeCommit server fingerprint is displayed as part of the verification (a9:6d:03:ed:08:42:21:be:06:e1:e0:2a:d1:75:31:5e for MD5 or
+                                                                                       3lBlW2g5xn/NA2Ck6dyeJIrQOWvn7n8UEs56fG6ZIzQ for SHA256).
   * Command Line/Gitbash --  Open Gitbash
     * `pwd` -- Check and verify that the current working directory is C:\users\Hvuser
     * `cd workspace` -- change current working to workspace